 Either way, it’s a win.

-With summer in full swing, it probably won’t be long before your kids get bored and ask you to entertain them.
-If they need a little practice finding something to do, you could start them off with this list of great summer activities:
+If they need a little practice finding something to do, you could start them off with this list of activities they can do.

 Kids Bored?
-Here’s a List of Things to Do:
+Here’s a List of our Favorite Activities for Kids

 - Make sandbox volcanos